 If you do decide to turn on the video ad unit for mobile and/or desktop, I would certainly test your site speed using Google PageSpeed Insights BEFORE and AFTER to see what impact this ad unit has on your site speed.

 10. Turn on ‘Optimize for core web vitals’

 This is another slightly controversial one.

-What this does is, in Mediavine’s words, “prioritise your first screen view and optimize for Google PageSpeed Insights metrics such as Time to Interactive.”
+Firstly, there is the option to optimize ads for mobile and desktop pagespeed .
+What this does is, in Mediavine’s words, “prioritize your first screen view and optimize for Google PageSpeed Insights metrics such as Time to Interactive.”

 11. Write lots of seasonal content